John 2:1-8 (NIV)

 - John began with the creation of the world.
 Is he moving to the re-creation of his image-bearers—a man and a woman—at the place where they are most fully on display, a wedding?
 I’ve never participated in a wedding where Jesus’ presence at this wedding in Cana of Galilee was not noted.
 Might gender identity and marriage matter more to God than the present times might lead one to think?

 - Might Jesus be stirring us to remember that the world began with a wedding and that it will end with a wedding, one whose feast will never end and whose wine will never run out?
 Indeed, might this new creation be one whose wine will ever reveal a vintage all at once ancient and brand new?

 Abba Father, thank you for the awe-inspiring word and work of your Son, Jesus.
-Thank you for the Holy Spirit who opens the text to our lives and our opens our lives to the text.
+Thank you for the Holy Spirit who opens the text to our lives and opens our lives to the text.
 We humbly bow before you at the scene of this mysterious wedding in Cana of Galilee.
 Reveal yourself to us in fullness.
-We pray in Jesus name.
-Amen.
+We pray in Jesus’ name, amen.

 1. What questions does today’s text raise for you?

 2. Why do you think we begin at a wedding in this Gospel?
 What do you observe about the nature of God being revealed in this text?